-A receptionist will be well-presented in alignment with your culture and values and possess an excellent telephone manner, as well as a natural intuition when it comes to delivering excellent client service.
+A receptionist will be well-presented in alignment with your values and possess an excellent telephone manner, as well as a natural intuition when it comes to delivering excellent client service.
 The extent of their administrative support to the business will likely depend on the extent of switchboard calls and visitors to greet, however it is not uncommon for a receptionist to support an office manager or administration manager with clerical or facilities services support.

 Sourcing a strong receptionist is, perhaps surprisingly, one of the more challenging roles to recruit for in our day-to-day office support recruitment activity.
 The reason for this stems from the variability of skillsets and behaviours required of an effective administrator and first class host/ess.
 While these skills aren’t mutually exclusive, it can be challenging to source a bright candidate who enjoys and excels in both areas.